Sustainability-related disclosures

 Governance standards

-Altor’s ESG Standards and the environmental and social characteristics promoted by the Funds will be monitored via Altor’s annual sustainability performance monitoring process.
-The monitoring process will entail that sustainability metrics, at least as per the ESG Data Convergence Initiative (www.esgdc.org), are collected from the portfolio companies of the Funds via a digital platform and thereafter analysed versus the following factors
+Altor’s Sustainability Standards and the environmental and social characteristics promoted by the Funds will be monitored via Altor’s annual sustainability performance monitoring process.
+The monitoring process will entail that sustainability metrics (including information relating to PAI indicators), at least as per the ESG Data Convergence Initiative (www.esgdc.org), are collected from the portfolio companies of the Funds via a digital platform and thereafter analysed versus the following factors

-• Altor’s ESG Standards in the RIO policy;
+- Altor’s Sustainability Standards in the RIO policy;

 The abovementioned performance monitoring process will be internally reviewed regularly, and at least on an annual basis, in order to ensure its continued usefulness and efficiency.
 Cross-checks and spot-checks will also be made in relation to the analysis of the sustainability metrics provided by the portfolio companies and any unclear reports from a portfolio company will be followed-up upon without delay.